Team-Infinitesimal/Infinitesimal/README.md

 ## Current Limitations and Issues
 The theme currently has a few limitations that are beyond our reach.
 Here is a list of known limitations and issues:
-* Holds might be hard or easy to hit due to how checkpoint holds are currently handled by the engine;
-* Hold heads will count towards your accuracy and can count as a Great/Good/Bad;
 * Some chart effects will be missing or broken from incomplete parsing;
 * Chart previews are very experimental - some styles might not load/show properly and your game might crash on edge cases;
 * Switching timing modes does not update the list of judgement graphics, reloading scripts (Ctrl+F2) or restarting the game will regenerate the list.